Root-Zero-Technologies-LLC/Root-Zero-Technologies-LLC/energy-books.md

 ---

-*Affiliate disclosure: As an Amazon Associate we earn from qualifying purchases.*
+> **Affiliate Disclosure:**
-Thank you for helping power the decentralized future.
+> As an Amazon Associate, we earn from qualifying purchases made through links on this page — at no additional cost to you.
+Thank you for supporting Root Zero Technologies and helping power the decentralized future.